-- (A) In response to a complaint filed by any member of the public or on its own motion, the Board will refer matters concerning whether an approved netmetering system is complying with the terms of its CPG or any applicable law within the Board's jurisdiction to the Department of Public Service for investigation and to make a recommendation as to whether the Board should open a compliance proceeding or take any other steps necessary to ensure that the netmetering system continues to serve the public good. - (B) After considering the Department's recommendation, the Board may take any or all of the following steps to ensure that a net-metering system is constructed and operated in compliance with the terms and conditions of the CPG issued for that net-metering system and any related Board order: - (1) Direct the certificate holder to provide the Board with an affidavit under oath or affirmation attesting that the person, company, or corporation or any facility or plant thereof is in compliance with the terms and conditions of the CPG pursuant to 30 V.S.A.
-30(g); - (2) Direct the certificate holder to provide additional information; - (3) After notice and opportunity for hearing, amend or revoke any CPG for a net-metering system, impose a penalty under 30 V.S.A. § 30, or order remedial activities for any of the following causes: - (a) The CPG or order approving the CPG was issued based on material information that was false or misleading; - (b) The system was not installed, or is not being operated, in accordance with the National Electrical Code or applicable interconnection standards; - (c) The net-metering system was not installed or is not being operated
+- (A) In response to a complaint filed by any member of the public or on its own motion, the Board may refer matters concerning whether an approved netmetering system is complying with the terms of its CPG or any applicable law within the Board's jurisdiction to the Department of Public Service for investigation and to make a recommendation as to whether the Board should open a compliance proceeding or take any other steps necessary to ensure that the netmetering system continues to serve the public good. - (B) After considering the Department's recommendation, the Board may take any or all of the following steps to ensure that a net-metering system is constructed and operated in compliance with the terms and conditions of the CPG issued for that net-metering system and any related Board order: - (1) Direct the certificate holder to provide the Board with an affidavit under oath or affirmation attesting that the person, company, or corporation or any facility or plant thereof is in compliance with the terms and conditions of the CPG pursuant to 30 V.S.A.
+30(g); - (2) Direct the certificate holder to provide additional information; - (3) Dismiss the complaint; - (4) After notice and opportunity for hearing, amend or revoke any CPG for a net-metering system, impose a penalty under 30 V.S.A. § 30, or order remedial activities for any of the following causes: - (a) The CPG or order approving the CPG was issued based on material information that was false or misleading; - (b) The system was not installed, or is not being operated, in accordance with the National Electrical Code or applicable interconnection standards; - (c) The net-metering system was not installed or is not being operated

-PSB Rule 5.100 Relating to Net Metering Page 1 Effective: March 1, 2001 Vermont Rule 5.100 Revised: July 1, 2003 Revised: November 1, 2007 Revised: April 15, 2009 Revised: January 27, 2014 Revised: January 1, 2017 Public Service Board Page 76 of 73 in accordance with the plans and evidence subm nitted in support of the application or registration form or with the f indings contained in the order approving the net-metering system; (d) The holder of the CPG has failed to comply wit h one or more of the CPG conditions, the order approving a CPG for the net- metering system, or this Rule; or (e) Other good cause as determined by the Board in its discretion.
-(C) If, assuming the allegations in the complaint are true, the Board determines that there is no probability of a violation of any CPG condition, Board order, or any applicable law, the Board will dismiss the complaint and inform the complainant and CPG holder of such dismissal.
+- in accordance with the plans and evidence submitted in support of the application or registration form or with the findings contained in the order approving the net-metering system; - (d) The holder of the CPG has failed to comply with one or more of the CPG conditions, the order approving a CPG for the netmetering system, or this Rule; or - (e) Other good cause as determined by the Board in its discretion. - (C) If, assuming the allegations in the complaint are true, the Board determines that there is no probability of a violation of any CPG condition, Board order, or any applicable law, the Board will dismiss the complaint and inform the complainant and CPG holder of such dismissal.